nekoferrara16/OAuth-Server-/README.md

-Multi-Server OAuth Authentication System used in an academic setting.
+Multi-Server OAuth Authentication System used for educational purposes

 This repository contains an implementation of a multi-server OAuth-based authentication system.
 It demonstrates 'secure' communication and token-based authentication between a client, an OAuth provider, and an application server.